icearla16-hub/bcog-final_project/README.md

 _You whip your head around, anxiously scanning the trees for whomever just snapped that twig.
 You quickly weigh your options: make a run for it, pick a fight, or freeze until the threat reveals itself—_

 _—as a bunny.
 It's casually chewing on a piece of grass, looking so unbothered that you almost feel like it's mocking you.
-With a sigh of relief, you pick up your pace once more._
+With a sigh of relief, you continue on your way._

 You're on the run after stealing the local dictatorship's crown jewels.
 As the guards close in behind you, there's only one thing standing between you and freedom: the infamous forest surrounding the kingdom.
 Make it through, and you're home free—the jewels are enough to pay your debts and establish the life of your dreams.
 Get caught, however, and the rest of your days become a nightmare.
 With only your wits to guide you, what will your fate be?